Laser power stabilization via radiation pressure

 This technique is a promising step towards an improved stabilization scheme to be used in the future generation of gravitational wave detectors and also in optomechanics experiments.

-This project is a collaboration between the AEI and the group of Thomas Corbitt in the Louisiana State University.
+This project is a collaboration between the AEI, the group of Thomas Corbitt in the Louisiana State University, the group of Stefanie Kroker at TU Braunschweig/PTB, and the group of Christian Scheffler at the Fraunhofer IOF.